Workshop2/workshop2.github.io/_posts/2016-12-11-iis-arr-and-rewrite-rules-part-1.md

 Well, when testing internally I always started with a fresh browser with no cookies and everything worked :thumbsup:.
 In the real world many customers currently have their account cookies all set and when we flipped they found they were getting logged out with the error **"Someone else is already logged in"** - my routing layer was for some reason setting all the cookies with to the sub-domain instead of the TLD (a hidden IIS 'feature').

-Our customers now had duplicate cookies under both **totaljobs.com** and **recruiter.totaljobs.com** - eek :scared:.
+Our customers now had duplicate cookies under both **totaljobs.com** and **recruiter.totaljobs.com** - eek :worried:.
 Luckily they just had to close their bowsers, clear their cookies or wait a few hours for the cookies to expire and everything was ok.

 ## Solving the problem
 There are years of code and legacy behind how cookies are stored and read - however I am not here to fix all the problems, I am here to enable the platform to move forward.